SlimefunGuguProject/Nexcavate/TUTORIAL.md

 Once you gather the materials and build it according to the recipe, it should look something like this:

 ![](https://raw.githubusercontent.com/qwertyuioplkjhgfd/Nexcavate/main/img/tutorial_4.png)

+(You can use `/nexcavate validate` to see what blocks are incorrect.
+Read about how to use this command in README.md)

 Interacting with the research table will begin a cutscene that explains some lore.